cert-manager/website/content/docs/getting-started/README.md

 ## Prerequisites

+You will need to install the following software on your laptop:

-1. [minikube](https://minikube.sigs.k8s.io/docs/start/): minikube quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows.
+1. [minikube](https://kubernetes.io/docs/tasks/tools/#minikube): Quickly set up a local Kubernetes cluster on macOS, Linux, and Windows.

-To get started, let's create a Kubernetes cluster.
-If your Kubernetes cluster already exists, then skip the first step.
+2. [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): The Kubernetes command-line tool which allows you to configure Kubernetes clusters.

 1. In the Kubernetes cluster, there is a utility called kind that will spin up lightweight Kubernetes cluster.
 Use the following command to create a Kubernetes cluster.